OpenBankingUK/read-write-api-docs-pub/profiles/payment-initiation-api-profile.md

 | ConsentId | | |<= |O | | |
 | Payment Order Id | | |<= |O | | |
 | Scheme Payment ID (e.g., FPID) | | | |O |=> |=> |

-### Payment Order Types

-Each of the payment-order types are documented in sub-pages of this specification.
-Each payment-order type is documented with:

-- Endpoints
-  - The API endpoints available for the resource.
-- Data Model
-  - Resource definition.
-  - UML diagram.
-  - Permissions as they relate to accessing the resource.
-  - Data dictionary - which defines fields, re-usable classes, mandatory (1..1) or conditional (0..1) as defined in the Design Principles section, and enumerations.
-- Usage Examples.

 ### Enumerations